crukci-bioinformatics/shiny-base/README.md

 Most Shiny applications will require additional R packages, data files and images.
 The main purpose of this image is to act as a base from which those Shiny applications can be built.

-The following shows an example Dockerfile that creates a directory for the Shiny application within the image and copies the application R code and some images into it.
+The following shows an example Dockerfile that installs an R package needed by the application, creates directories for the Shiny application within the image and copies the application R code and some images into it.

 ```
 FROM crukcibioinformatics/shiny-base

+RUN R -e 'install.packages("DT", repos = "https://cloud.r-project.org")'

 RUN mkdir /srv/shiny-server/myapp
 RUN mkdir /srv/shiny-server/myapp/www